fashionliteracy/fashionliteracy/_posts/2020-10-03-an-introduction-to-design-thinking:-a-beginners-guide.md

 The above points on benefits are multiplied in effect with Design thinking is used with other prevalent processes such as Agile and Lean.
 Read on to know more about it below.

+To learn more Download a [design thinking process book](https://www.goodreads.com/book/show/12469195-human-centered-design-toolkit) and take the road of non stop innovation in your company.

 ## Conclusion